abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_10_Implementing_Azure_File_Sync.md

 1. When prompted with a **WARNING** message to sign in, copy the nine-character code in the warning message to the Clipboard.
 1. Switch to the Microsoft Edge window displaying the Azure portal, open a new tab by selecting **+**, and then, on the new tab, browse to **https://microsoft.com/devicelogin**.
-1. In Microsoft Edge, in the **Enter code** dialog box, paste the code you copied into Clipboard, and then, if needed, sign in with your Azure credentials, on the page displaying the message
+1. In Microsoft Edge, in the **Enter code** dialog box, paste the code you copied into Clipboard, and then, if needed, sign in with your Azure credentials, on the page displaying the message.

-**Are you trying to sign in to Microsoft Azure PowerShell?**, select **Continue**, and then close the Microsoft Edge tab you opened in the previous step.
+   >**Note**: Are you trying to sign in to Microsoft Azure PowerShell?**, select **Continue**, and then close the Microsoft Edge tab you opened in the previous step.

 1. Switch to the **Windows PowerShell ISE** window and ensure that the script completed successfully.
 1. Switch back to the Microsoft Edge window displaying the Azure portal, and then, on the **FileSync1 \| Registered servers** page, select **Refresh** to display the current list of registered servers.
 1. Verify that the **SEA-SVR1.Contoso.com** server appears on the list of registered servers of the **FileSync1** Storage Sync Service.